peter-pratt/safehodl/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for your contribution to Skandha.
+Thanks for your contribution to Safehodl.

 ## Prerequisites